 Amazon's 50+ best deals to shop this weekend

 Lest you think there's nothing special about this weekend, may we remind you that Aug.
-18 is National Orangutan Day, National Potato Day and National Soft Ice Cream Day, while Aug.
 20 marks National Bacon Lovers Day?
 Now that we've got your attention, know that this weekend also marks the arrival of a spectacular smorgasbord of sales at Amazon.
 Whether you're planning to surf Netflix from your couch, bolster your wardrobe, do some home improvements or just go ape with a BLT, a plate of fries and a tub of soft serve, make sure you score yourself some of these mind-melting markdowns.
-Need a state-of-the-art tablet?
-How about a new TV?
+Need a new TV state-of-the-art tablet?
+How about a state-of-the-art tablet?
 Our team has curated the best of 'em, from top brands like Apple, Henckels and more!
 Read on and get to it!

 Best Amazon sales right now